andrewnicols/docs/docs/guides/javascript/index.md

 ## Writing your first module

-The convention in Moodle is to have one Javascript Module which is your initial entrypoint.
+The convention in Moodle is to have one JavaScript Module which is your initial entrypoint.
 This usually provides a function called `init` which you then [export][guides_javascript-mdn-javascript_reference-export] from the module.
 This `init` function will be called by Moodle.